oroinc/documentation/commerce/cloud/monitoring.rst

 * Incident closing steps -- What are the steps and actions that should happen after the incident is resolved
 * Post-mortem analysis -- An analysis that identifies root causes and measures to prevent the incident with the same root causes from happening in the future.
 Measures may be (but are not limited to) the following: the fixes in the product, infrastructure changes, improvement of the monitoring process, any other processes and procedure changes, personnel training, etc.

-When the incident happens, the affected OroCloud customers get an email notification informing them of the incident.
-The support team may request cooperative actions from the customer IT team.
+When an incident happens, affected OroCloud customers get an email notification informing them of the incident.
+The support team may request cooperative actions from the customer's IT team.
 Customers are also informed about the service recovery.

 **What’s Next**